Portal Walkthrough: Control 1.1 - Restrict Agent Publishing by Authorization

 - Document exceptions for any agents intentionally shared broadly (requires risk acceptance)

-Step 8: Control AI-Featured Agent Publishing (Tenant Level)
+Step 8: Control Generative-AI Agent Publishing (Tenant Level)

-- Set to Disabled until governance review confirms AI feature controls are in place
+- Set to Off (or restrict to specific environments) until governance review confirms AI-feature controls are in place

-Step 9: Block Unapproved Shared Agents (M365 Admin Center)
+Step 9: Block Unapproved Agents (M365 Admin Center)

-- Navigate to Copilot > Agents & connectors > Agent Inventory
+- Copilot > Agents & connectors > Agents (label may also appear as "Agents" alone)

 Validation